 That title gets me in trouble before I even get started.
-But there was a time when we could say “man” and readers would understand that the writer might be referring to “mankind” or hu-“man” beings or the species in general… This is the case here the “Perfect Person” but I am looking back to history’s reference about the condition of the “Ideal Man” (Aristotle’s phrase) the “perfect person” as would be described by Jesus, Lao Tzu, Plato or Buddha and many others.
-What is the “perfect man,” what do we see when this sort of reference is being made?
+But there was a time when we could say “man” and readers would understand that the writer might be referring to “mankind” or hu-“man” beings or the species in general… This is the case here the “Perfect Person” but I am looking back to history’s reference about the condition of the “Ideal Man” (Aristotle’s phrase).
+The “perfect person” as would be described by Jesus, Lao Tzu, Plato or Buddha and many others.
+What is the “perfect man”?
+And what do we see when this sort of reference is being made?

-When I was putting my thoughts together regarding the Fundamental Principles I kept returning to how these principles would relate to our condition as “perfect humans” because quite frequently we are much better when we have a very high ideal to reach for.
-This is exactly the situation that Jesus and Plato for instance were creating with their examples of the “ideal man” or “perfect man.”
+When I was putting my thoughts together regarding the Fundamental Principles.
+I kept returning to how these principles would relate to our condition as “perfect humans” because quite frequently we are much better when we have a very high ideal to reach for.
+This is exactly the situation that Jesus and Plato for instance were creating with their examples of the “ideal man” or “perfect man”.
 They were describing the “ideal” formula for us to look up to and aspire to be.